 The banks are currently saying that they will not repay any set-up and notarial costs incurred at purchase, but that this may change in the future, and of course anyone who gets a clausula suelo repayment still has the option to try future legal action to recoup gastos if the banks don’t change their stance over coming months.
 I would recommend anyone seeking repayment for illegal abusive mortgage clauses to start with their bank.
 Ask for a clausula suelo repayment under a via amistosa before seeking legal advice, or joining a class action, or using an agency which will take a cut of any payout.

-Updated 16 February: Adeje Ayuntamiento says that more than 100 people attended the talk, and reminded Adeje residents that the council, through the municipal consumers advice office OMIC, can supply them with a standard letter to initiate the reclaim procedure.
+Updated 16 February 2017: Adeje Ayuntamiento says that more than 100 people attended the talk, and reminded Adeje residents that the council, through the municipal consumers advice office OMIC, can supply them with a standard letter to initiate the reclaim procedure.
 This might be a great first step before taking it to ADICAE or similar.
 Adeje’s OMIC offices are in the new building on the corner just beyond the Post Office at the bottom of town.

 Updated 14 February: Just a reminder that Adeje’s public meeting about mortgage floor clauses is tomorrow at 6pm in the Cultural Centre.
 The council says:

 Adeje Council, through the local OMIC (municipal citizen’s attention bureau), under the department of health and quality of life (councillor Amada Trujillo Bencomo) and in collaboration with ADICAE (the association for bank and credit union users) will hold a public talk on mortgage floor clauses and additional costs tomorrow, Wednesday February 15th, at 6pm.
 The meeting is taking place in the town’s Cultural Centre.